amyap6/CrackingEnigma/README.txt

 This program is a modern solution to crack the Enigma cipher, using language analysis and brute-force style algorithms.
+This work was done as part of my third year dissertation in my Computer Science undergraduate degree.

 Dependencies to be able to use this program:
 1. Make sure you have a C/C++ compiler installed on your machine.